gaurav8299/gaurav-portfolio/README.md

 # Gaurav Rajput - Portfolio Website

-A modern, responsive portfolio website showcasing my skills and experience as a Full Stack Developer.
+## Overview

+This is a full-stack portfolio application showcasing Gaurav Rajput's professional profile, skills, and projects.
+The application is built using a modern tech stack with a React frontend, Express.js backend, and PostgreSQL database integration.
+It's designed as a single-page application (SPA) with smooth scrolling navigation and responsive design.

 ## 🚀 Features